 4.1.
-The Gladius' IFCS provides flight characteristics that make virtually carefree handling and manoeuvrability for effective weapons employment.
-The low basic weight and rotational thruster placement far from the centre of mass give the Gladius its unique flight characteristics.
+The Hornet/Super Hornet's IFCS is designed to present best flight characteristics for effective weapons employment.
+The mass and thruster placement give the Hornet/Super Hornet unique flight characteristics.
 A thorough understanding of the IFCS described in Chapter 2 and the information presented here allows the pilot to safely and effectively exploit the spacecraft's full capabilities.